timm/timm.github.io/index.md

 <a href="http://greggay.com/"><img alt="Greg Gay" width=38 height=38 src="img/who/greg.png"></a>
 </p>
 <p>
-We find simple solutions to seemingly hard problems.
+We find simple solutions to  hard problems.
 So what can we simplify for you?
 </p>
 <hr>